CSCfi/csc-user-guide/docs/cloud/tutorials/integrating-external-services.md

       wildcardPolicy: None
     status: {}' | oc create -f -
     ```
-    You can replace `<test>` by any available URL in Rahti 1.
+    Replace `<test>` so the URL is the same as in Rahti 1.
+Rahti 1 will be later configured to relay the request to Rahti 2, when the request reaches Rahti 2, the Loadbalancer needs to know to which application to send the request, the host parameter is used (Using `HTTPD` headers).
     The `<service-name>` must be the one corresponding to the application you deployed.
 Double check which ports is `<Service-name>` exporting and adapt the Route in accordance to that.

     You can test the setup so far: